AUNT SUE’S® Raw & Unfiltered Honey

 Raw, unfiltered honey with bold flavor and the benefits of natural pollen.

 The fewest steps between comb and home.

-Aunt Sue’s honey is minimally processed, 100% raw and unfiltered, and sourced from local American beekeepers.
-Staying true to generations of high quality standards, all honey is sampled, tested and graded for clarity, floral type, flavor, moisture and color.
+AUNT SUE'S® honey is raw and unfiltered, minimally processed, and sourced from local American beekeepers.
+Staying true to generations of high-quality standards, all honey is sampled, tested and graded for clarity, floral type, flavor, moisture and color.

 Frequently Asked Questions

 How does AUNT SUE'S® Raw & Unfiltered Honey differ from SUE BEE® honey?

 Both SUE BEE® honey and AUNT SUE'S® Raw & Unfiltered Honey are pure honey.
 But while SUE BEE® honey is filtered (which helps remove more debris that comes from the hive), AUNT SUE'S® honey is strained.
 This allows more of the pollen to remain in the honey.
 Because of this, you may notice that your raw and unfiltered honey crystallizes more over time.
 If it does, you can reverse this.
 Simply place the closed honey bottle into near-boiling water that has been removed from the heat.
 Leave until both have cooled.
 (Remember to take the lid off the bottle first.)